 Benefits of BI tools and why hotels need them

 It would be impossible to count the number of decisions that are made on a daily basis in a hotel from the executive level to front office that will impact the hotel in one way or another.
 Needless to say, there’s a lot going on within a hotel and time is of the essence.
 Before BI tools, in order to have your data presented in easy-to-read graphs, you would have to pull your data into Excel to build any type of diagram, graph, chart, etc. Only after you sorted through all of the data and skillfully reorganized it to allow these presentation tools to be created, could you find your data in a semi legible manner.
-Now with BI tools, hotels can take their data from a PMS, digest it with analytics tools, and easily have data visualization within a matter of seconds.
+Now with BI tools, hotels can take their data from a PMS or other systems like CRM or membership systems, digest it with analytics tools, and easily have data visualization within a matter of seconds.
 However, the last step that needs to take place how to make decisions based on analyzed and visualized data.
-Hotels can then store harmonized data from different data sources and connect it with any BI tools, which allows hospitality organizations to be build graphs with one click depending on PMS data points.
+Hotels can then store harmonized data from different data sources and connect it with any BI tools, which allows hospitality organizations to be build graphs with one click depending on source data points.
 With BI tools, this can also be done quickly thanks to the graphics and easy-to-use features of a BI platform.
 Thus, data platforms using BI tools can help hospitality businesses create customized visuals, combining different data sources without having to ask their IT specialists or data scientists to build thousands of customized queries, which have to be accumulated in Excel or SQL database.

 For hotels in particular, BI tools have many benefits specific to the industry.
 For instance, hotels deal with huge amounts of inventory on a daily basis and BI tools are incredibly useful when tracking costs, monitoring supplies, and reducing spending in departments where inventory can be cut.
 BI tools can also act as add-ons to a hotel’s CRM program as not only can you track a guest’s booking history and spendings, but you can also use BI to customize a guest’s stay further by building guest profiles, detailing their preferences, needs, and interests.
 Additionally, as in most industries, marketing is a huge factor in the success of a hotel’s business.
 BI tools allow marketing campaigns for hotels to be even more targeted to specific audiences as it helps track success rates of previous campaigns.
 Not only do BI tools help hotel managers make decisions, but they also cut costs, increase customer loyalty, and enhance marketing tactics.